mikeallen-eco/fish23/README.md

 conda -V # check that miniconda is installed
 ```
 4. create a new conda environment that runs python v 2.7 and activate it
-You'll need to activate it each time you log in in order to use any obitools commands
+You'll need to activate it each time you log in in order to use any obitools commands.
 ```
 conda create --name obi2 python=2.7
 conda activate obi2
 ```
-5. install obitools, ecopcr, swarm, and ecoprimers
+5. install obitools, ecopcr, cutadapt
 install obitools version 2, ecopcr (also requires python 2.7)
 ```
-conda install -c bioconda obitools conda install -c bioconda ecopcr
+conda install -c bioconda obitools conda install -c bioconda ecopcr conda install bioconda::cutadapt
 ```

 install swarm (I think install this one on a different conda env with python 3+)